NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 **Delete Functions/Views:**

-- some of the logic that I used for the delete user and delete (user) posts methods was adapted from this [StackOverflow post](https://stackoverflow.com/questions/33715879/how-to-delete-user-in-django)
+- Some of the logic that I used for the delete user and delete (user) posts methods was adapted from this [StackOverflow post](https://stackoverflow.com/questions/33715879/how-to-delete-user-in-django)

 **Acknowledgements**